Search the forum,

 Just Rizzle

-I've seen the voids in ditra\durabase filled in once before tile on top.
+I've seen the voids in ditra\durabase filled in once before tiling on top.
 I know this isn't recommend by either company and the only reason i can think of is to speed up laying the floor when prep is priced separately.
 Is that why you do it ray?

 Imo it's just another bond that doesn't need to be there, and therefore jeopardises the uncoupler doing it's job properly